Angular-momentum pairs in spherical systems: applications to the Galactic centre: Applications to the Galactic Centre

+so that for $m_\IMBH \gg m_\star$ the IMBH inspirals on a time-scale much shorter than the local relaxation time.
+Taking $t_r \approx 10$ Gyr (see e.g. \citealt{Kocsis2011, Panamarev2022}) at the edge of the disc ($a_0 \simeq 0.5$ pc), we find that for IMBHs with masses $m_\IMBH \ge 10^4\msun$ the dynamical friction time drops below $1$ Myr, which is significantly shorter than the age of the disc ($6$--$10$ Myr; \citealt{Bartko2010}).
+We therefore conclude that such massive black holes are unlikely to exist within the disc.

-In summary, our model favours an IMBH mass of about $5\times10^3\msun$.
-However, this model treats the disc-fragment as two rings, neglecting its interaction with the rest of the disc, and also does not include torques due to fluctuating anisotropy in the nuclear star cluster, which could be significant on the relevant time-scales (e.g. \citealt{Panamarev2022}), nor does it account for the inward migration of the IMBH induced by Chandrasekhar dynamical friction \citep{Chandra1943}, or an orbital alignment due to resonant dynamical friction \citep{Szolgyen2021,Ginat2022}.
-Including these additional effects may reveal that lower-mass IMBHs can also effectively reorient the stellar disc into retrograde orbits within $\sim 10$ Myr.
+Including the additional effects described above may reveal that lower-mass IMBHs can also effectively reorient the stellar disc into retrograde orbits within $\sim 10$ Myr.
 Although our simplified model provides useful order-of-magnitude estimates, it can neither rule out the existence of IMBHs, nor prove them -- merely point to the parameter values that merit a more careful study.
 The most reliable way to explore these complex dynamics comprehensively is through direct $N$-body simulations.
 Thus, the favoured parameters identified here serve as robust initial conditions for future, large-scale numerical investigations aimed at uncovering the precise role of IMBHs in shaping the distribution of stars in the Galactic centre.

+Additionally, gas forces may affect the dynamics at early times.
+The disc may become warped in the gas phase, before stars have formed \citep{LevinBeloborodov2003,Nealon2015}, interaction of stars with the gaseous disc may lead to orbital alignment, circularization and semimajor axis decay \citep{KenEtAl2016, Panamarev2018} and/or the gas could affect the dynamics of the IMBH \citep{Fabj2020}.
+However, coupling gas physics with stellar dynamics requires computationally expensive hydrodynamical simulations integrated with $N$-body gravity, a task of significant complexity that demands a dedicated investigation and is therefore beyond the scope of this work.